Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/03a_Processes.md

 The list displays all tokens if the *Hide processed* toggle is disabled.
 Depending on the settings, the displayed columns may vary.
 All fields are read-only.

   - *Status*
   Token status.
-The different statuses are displayed in different colours.
+The different statuses are displayed in different colors.
 The following statuses are possible:

     - *Ready*
     - *Processed*
     - *Being processed*
     - *Error*

 [comment]: <> (Tokens kann auch als "Ready", "Being processed", "Error" im Status vorkommen.
 So gemeint oder nur Processed/Unprocessed?
-Add colour code?)
+Add color code?)

   - *Place*
   Name of the place where the token is currently processed.